 AutoPlay and AutoRun

-First, let's not confuse AutoPlay and AutoRun.
-AutoPlay is the function that launches windows like the one below and ask the user what he want to do, including the Autorun option.
+First and foremost, let's not confuse AutoPlay and AutoRun.
+AutoPlay is the function that launches windows like the one shown below and ask the user what he want to do, including the Autorun option.

-Autorun is a function that performs certain pre-selected action, like launching setup whenever you insert an installation disc to your CD/DVD drive.
+Autorun on the other hand is a function that performs certain pre-selected action, like launching setup whenever you insert an installation disc to your CD/DVD drive.